Yop1p: Structure related to function

 The functionality of these proteins is based on their specific molecular design and interaction patterns.
 Although reticulons do not share any primary sequence homology with DP1/Yop1p proteins, both families have a conserved domain of approximately 200 amino acids containing two hydrophobic segments (longer than conventional α-helical transmembrane domains).
 Each segment forms a hairpin with the ER tubule lipid bilayer so that hydrophilic segments are found in the cytoplasm, along with C-terminal and N-terminal.
 These hairpins are long enough to penetrate completely the outer lipid layer and partially the inner one forming the mentioned "wedge" that increases the surface of the outer membrane leaflet provoking local curvature in the ER tubules.
 When "wedging", hydrophobic interactions occur between the hairpins and the lipid bilayer.

 All DP1/Yop1p proteins and reticulons also form higher-order oligomers that form arc-like structures that mold the lipid bilayer of the tubule.
 This is a common mechanism used by curvature-generating proteins and is known as 'scaffolding'.
 These arc-like structures, though, do not completely surround the tubule, so they do not interfere with nor block long-distance diffusion of other membrane proteins.
 Furthermore, unlike other typical curvature scaffolds, such as coat proteins, it is required just a small portion of reticulons and DP1/Yop1p proteins to maintain the curvature.

 These two mechanisms are used simultaneously to stabilize the high-curvature of ER tubules.
-It is important to note that keeping the ER shape is a challenging task, so this membrane organelle must combine both structural stability and high plasticity to carry out some of its functions, such as signaling and transport processes.
+Keeping the ER shape is a challenging task, so this membrane organelle must combine both structural stability and high plasticity to carry out some of its functions, such as signaling and transport processes.

 The shape of the tubules is given by the reticulons and DP1/Yop1p, whereas their fusion into the network is brought about by membrane-bound GTPases that include the atlastins, Sey1p, and RHD3.